-- 1. Diagnosis of IH;

-- 2. Request is for Xywav;

-- 3. Prescribed by or in consultation with a neurologist or sleep medicine specialist;

-- 4. Age \geq 18 years;

-- 5. Exclusion of all of the following (a,b, and c):

-- a.
-Narcolepsy of cataplexy;

-- b.
-Narcolepsy of EDS;

-- c.
-Insufficient sleep syndrome;

-- 6. Documentation of all of the following (a, b, and c):

-a.
-MSLT documents either (i or ii):
+- 1. Diagnosis of IH; - 2.
+Request is for Xywav; - 3.
+Prescribed by or in consultation with a neurologist or sleep medicine specialist; - 4.
+Age \geq 18 years; - 5.
+Exclusion of all of the following (a,b, and c): - a.
+Narcolepsy of cataplexy; - b.
+Narcolepsy of EDS; - c.
+Insufficient sleep syndrome; - 6.
+Documentation of all of the following (a, b, and c): - a.
+MSLT documents either (i or ii): - i.

-- i.
 Fewer than two SOREMPs; - ii.
-No SOREMPs if the REM sleep latency on the preceding PSG was \leq 15 minutes; - b.
+No SOREMPs if the REM sleep latency on the preceding PSG was \leq 15 minutes: - b.
 Presence of at least one of the following (i or ii): - i.
-MSLT shows a mean sleep latency of ≤ 8 minutes;
+MSLT shows a mean sleep latency of ≤ 8 minutes; - ii.

-- ii.
 Total 24-hour sleep time is \geq 660 minutes on 24-hour PSG or by wrist actigraphy in association with a sleep log; - c.
 Minimal scoring on at least one of the following (i or ii): - i.
-Score ≥ 10 on Epworth Sleepiness Scale (ESS); - ii.
-Score ≥ 22 on Idiopathic Hypersomnia Severity Scale (IHSS); - 7.
+Score \geq 10 on Epworth Sleepiness Scale (ESS);

+- ii.
+Score \geq 22 on Idiopathic Hypersomnia Severity Scale (IHSS); - 7.
 Failure of a 1-month trial of armodafinil or modafinil at up to maximally indicated doses, unless contraindicated or clinically significant adverse effects are experienced; Prior authorization may be required for armodafinil and modafinil - 8.
-Failure of a 1-month trial of one of the following generic central nervous system stimulant-containing agent at up to maximally indicated doses, unless contraindicated or clinically significant adverse effects are experienced: amphetamine, dextroamphetamine, methylphenidate; Prior authorization may be required for CNS stimulants - 9.
-Dose does not exceed both of the following (a and b): - a.
-Both i and ii: - i.
-6 grams per day for once nightly dosing; - ii.
-12 mL per day for once nightly dosing; - b.
-Both i and ii: - i.
-9 grams per day for twice nightly dosing; - ii.
-18 mL per day for twice nightly dosing.
+Failure of a 1-month trial of one of the following generic central nervous system stimulant-containing agent at up to maximally indicated doses, unless contraindicated or clinically significant adverse effects are experienced: amphetamine, dextroamphetamine, methylphenidate; - Prior authorization may be required for CNS stimulants - 9.
+Dose does not exceed 6 grams (12 mL) per day for once nightly dosing and 9 grams (18 mL) per day for twice nightly dosing.